 John Arthur Lithgow was born in Rochester, New York, United States, on October 19, 1945, is an American actor.
 Young John Lithgow began his professional acting career on the New York stage.
 He made big screen debut in thriller drama film Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues (1972) in role as John.
 He got his television debut in drama film The Country Girl (1974) in role as Paul Unger.
 John's breakthrough performance came as Roberta Muldoon in comedy drama movie The World According to Garp (1982).
 He landed his Broadway debut in a play "The Changing Room" (1973) in role as Kenny Kendal, at Morosco Theatre, for which he won the Tony Award for Best Featured Actor in a Play.

-How tall is John Lithgow and what is his weight?
-John Lithgow's height is 6' 4" іn fееt аnd іnсhеѕ or 193 іn cеntіmеtrеѕ, his weight is 176.5 іn pоunds or 80 іn kіlоgrаmѕ.
+John Lithgow height is 6' 4" іn fееt аnd іnсhеѕ or 193 іn cеntіmеtrеѕ, his weight is 176.5 іn pоunds or 80 іn kіlоgrаmѕ.
 He is 79 years old.
 His net worth is around 50 million dollars.

 John Lithgow